Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

+More concretely, we demonstrate that for every real $x\in 48 \cdot \mathbf{Z}[\tau]$ (where $\tau = \frac{\sqrt{5}-1}{2}$ is the small golden ratio), there is an oriented, closed, connected $4$-manifold $M$ such that $\| M \| = x$.
 We stress that the general results from \cite{spectrum1} and \cite{spectrum2} only allow to promote values of stable commutator length to values of simplicial volume under a full understanding of the second bounded cohomology.
 In particular, Theorem \ref{thm:sv} is not a direct consequence of Theorem \ref{thm:scl}, and it relies on the full power of Theorem \ref{thm:T}.
-In fact, the same method shows that several known trascendental values of stable commutator length can be promoted to simplicial volumes, providing new evidence toward the conjecture that the two spectra coincide \cite[Question 1.1]{spectrum2}. \\
+In fact, the same method shows that several known trascendental values of stable commutator length can be promoted to simplicial volumes, providing new evidence toward the conjecture that the two spectra coincide \cite[Question 1.1]{spectrum2}.

-Finally, we remark the following.
-While our results recover some known computations of second bounded cohomology (see e.g. \cite{ghys_serg, spectrum1, bowden, bcbinate}), the previous proofs of these facts rely on a careful analysis of second cohomology, and in doing so they often appeal to deep theorems which are specific to their setting.
-The advantage of our approach is that it bypasses the cohomological techniques and only focuses on the bounded part.
-The bulk of this paper consists in showcasing to which extent this is versatile and applicable. \\